gamboz/jcom-theme/README.md

 # JCOM theme

-A graphical theme for Janeway
+A graphical theme for Janeway.

+Derived from theme "material".

 ## Install